Gemological Institute of America

 The Gemological Institute of America (GIA) is a nonprofit institute based in Carlsbad, California.
 It is dedicated to research and education in the field of gemology and the jewelry arts.
 Founded in 1931, GIA's mission is to protect buyers and sellers of gemstones by setting and maintaining the standards used to evaluate gemstone quality.
 The institute does so through research, gem identification, diamond grading services, and a variety of educational programs.
-Through its library and subject experts, GIA acts as a resource of gem and jewelry information for the trade, the public and media outlets.
+Through its library and subject experts, GIA acts as a resource of gem and jewelry information for the trade, public, and media.

-In 1953 the GIA developed its International Diamond Grading System and the "four Cs" (cut, clarity, color, and carat weight) as a standard to compare and evaluate the quality of diamonds.
+In 1953, the GIA developed its International Diamond Grading System and the "four Cs" (cut, clarity, color, and carat weight) as a standard to compare and evaluate the quality of diamonds.

-As of 2024, the institute is headquartered in Carlsbad, California, and operates in 13 countries, with 11 campuses, 9 laboratories, and 4 research centers.
+As of 1997, the institute was headquartered in Carlsbad, California, and operates in 13 countries, with 11 campuses, 9 laboratories, and 4 research centers.